PatoFlamejanteTV/pyNIX/README.md

 python src/main.py
 ```

 Once the application is running, you can enter commands similar to those in a Unix shell.

-## Commands

-- `ls`: Lists all files in the current directory.
-- `cp <source> <destination>`: Copies a file from the source path to the destination path.
-- `mv <source> <destination>`: Moves a file from the source path to the destination path.
-- `rm <file>`: Deletes the specified file.

 ## Contributing